GatoGraphQL/GatoGraphQL/README.md

 - [Adding Code-Splitting Capabilities To A WordPress Website Through PoP](https://www.smashingmagazine.com/2018/02/code-splitting-wordpress-pop/): How PoP implements code-splitting of JavaScript files
 - [How To Make A Dynamic Website Become Static Through A Content CDN](https://www.smashingmagazine.com/2018/02/dynamic-website-static-content-cdn/): Mechanism implemented for PoP to route dynamic content through a CDN to improve performance
 - [Implementing A Service Worker For Single-Page App WordPress Sites](https://www.smashingmagazine.com/2017/10/service-worker-single-page-application-wordpress-sites/): The strategy behind the creation of the service-worker.js file in PoP (when running under WordPress), which powers its offline-first caching strategy

+## Becoming involved

+Contributors are welcome!
+If either you want to get involved, or simply find out more about PoP, simply [send Leo an email](mailto:leo@getpop.org) or [tweet](https://twitter.com/losoviz) 😀.

 <!--
 ## Want to contribute?